ekamperi/ekamperi.github.io/_posts/2020-12-31-naive-bayes-classifier-in-tensorflow.md

 ### Construct the custom training loop

 This code block is probably the most important of the classifier.
-Here we use negative log-likelihood as our loss function.
 We create trainable Gaussian distributions with `tfd.MultivariateNormalDiag()`, whose parameters will be estimated by minimizing the negative log-likelihood.

 {% highlight python %}
 {% raw %}